 As phytoplankton uptakes nitrogen, its concentration increases and the nitrogen decreases.
 This continues until the nitrogen is exhausted, which leads to a phytoplankton die off.
 This produces detritus, which gradually remineralizes to replenish nitrogen.
-Zooplankton grazes on phytoplankton, which slows the latter's increase and also produces detritus.
+Zooplankton grazes on phytoplankton, slowing the latter 's increase and also producing detritus.